GemHunt/nvidia-gpu-cloud-with-titan/README.md

 * Don’t check the boxes for “download updates or install third party software”
 * Force UEFI Installation:click “Go Back”
 * “Erase Disk and install Ubuntu”: Install Now
-* On first start up make sure 4.10 kernel is running:
+* On first start up make sure 4.10 kernel is running by typing:
 * uname -a
 * Follow the directions at:
 * http://docs.nvidia.com/ngc/ngc-titan-setup-guide/index.html